 Table 8 shows the pre-transfer poverty measures for the programs in question, to be compared to those in the pre-transfer columns of the first row of Table 3.
 The comparison indicates that behavioral effects have only a tiny effect on pre-transfer poverty and, a fortiori, on poverty impacts of the programs.
-However, the small size of these impacts is largely a result of the small recipiency rates for these programs in the entire US population, for generally these rates are quite small and below 10 percent or even below 5 percent (the two exceptions are OASI and Medicare, for which 23 percent of all US families are recipients).
-Consequently, while these calculations answer the question of how important behavioral impacts are to the aggregate poverty-reducing impact of the US benefit system-basically, zero-it does not answer a different and also interesting question, which is how important behavioral impacts are to the poverty-reducing impact of the system on the recipients of the programs in the system.
-Table 9 provides the answer to that question, and shows larger impacts.
-For example, for the SSI program, while a no-behavioral-impact analysis would imply that the program reduces the poverty rate of its recipients from 80 percent to 72 percent, we estimate that the true reduction would be from 78 percent to 72 percent since the pro-transfer poverty rate of SSI recipients would be 2 percentage points lower in the absence of the program.
-Thus the poverty-reducing impact of the program is about three-quarters of what it might otherwise have been thought to be.
+However, the small size of these impacts is largely a result of the small recipiency rates for these programs in the entire U.S. population, for generally these rates are quite small and below 10 percent or even below 5 percent (the two exceptions are OASI and Medicare, for which 23 percent of all U.S. families are recipients).
+Consequently, while these calculations answer the question of how important behavioral impacts are to the aggregate poverty-reducing impact of the U.S. benefit system-basically, zero-it does not answer a different and also interesting question: how important are behavioral responses to the povertyreducing impact of the system on the recipient population alone?
+Table 9 provides the answer to that question and shows larger impacts.
+For example, for the SSI program, while a nobehavioral-impact analysis would imply that the program reduces the poverty rate of its recipients from 80 percent to 72 percent, we estimate that the true reduction would be from 79 percent to 72 percent since the pre-transfer poverty rate of SSI recipients would be 1 percentage point lower in the absence of the program.
+Thus, the poverty-reducing impact of the program is about seven-eighths of what it might otherwise have been thought to be.